CookiesNCream/h5ht/README.md

 # HTML5 Hackform Tool

-Brings together web development capabilities and places them in one template.
+Brings together web development capabilities and places them in one tool.

 # Motivation